 $eed Money Based in Maine, this non-profit provides grant and crowd-funding opportunities for food garden projects around the country.
 Applications due Nov.
 12th, 2019.

 Salad Bars to Schools Apply here to start a salad bar in your school cafeteria!
 Applications are accepted year round.

 USDA Farm to School Grant Program Annually, the USDA awards up to $5 million in grants that support farm to school programs.
 Applications open later 2019.

 Cultivating Healthy Communities School garden projects furthering healthier choices are invited to apply to this grant program through Aetna.
 In addition to directly addressing healthy behaviors, projects can focus on the built environment, community safety, environmental exposures, and social/economic factors.
 Up to $2 million in funds will be awarded.
 There is a two stage application project, so if this looks like a fit, get started!
-Applications open later 2019.
+Applications are currently closed.

 Look at Agriculture…Organically!
 These grants are available to K-8 educators nationwide interested in enhancing student understanding of organic agriculture .
 Receive up to $1,000 for a school garden project.
 Schools with 50% or more students enrolled in the free and reduced lunch program are especially encouraged to apply.
-Applications open later 2019.
+Applications due May 15th, 2019.

 Purdue Online Writing Lab This fabulous resource introduces aspiring and weathered grant writers grantmaker rules, tips for clarity and specificity, and added details for proposals with a science focus.

 Berkeley College of Letters and Science Offers grantwriting tips that cover the humanities, sciences and social sciences.
 A list of additional resources is included.

 The Oregon Community Foundation This resource provides 7 quick tips for planning your grant that will ease the work of writing.
 This resource may help you craft an outline.